rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ~~~~
 {: align="left" title="subscription-started Notification Tree Diagram"}

-**TODO, Should the subscription-started notification report decomposed subscription paths?
-RobW: I suggest no.**

 ###  "subscription-terminated" {#SubscriptionTerminatedNotification}

 For a receiver, this notification indicates that no further event records for an active subscription should be expected from the publisher unless and until a new *subscription-started* notification is received.